thoid/Home-Appliance-Detection-from-Power-Consumption/README.md

 For a detailed overview of the project, you can view our presentation [here](https://github.com/thoid/Home-Appliance-Detection-from-Power-Consumption/blob/main/Soutenance.pptx) in French.

 ## Authors
-Thomas IDIER
+-Thomas IDIER
-David ABEHSERA
+-David ABEHSERA
-Thomas BRIONNE
+-Thomas BRIONNE